SebastianUA/Certified-Kubernetes-Security-Specialist/README.md

 - <details><summary>Example_1: Create policy file.</summary>

 	Let's create policy, where you must log logs of PODs inside `prod` NS when you created them.
+Other requests should not be logged at all.

 	Create `/etc/kubernetes/auditing/policy.yaml` policy file:
 	```